Steam railways in the West Midlands have brought some of England's most historic trains back to life.

 England pioneered rail travel and since Victorian times, the country has been crisscrossed by railroads.
 At one time even the most remote river valleys had trains.
 A lot of them disappeared in the 1960s in a misguided effort to modernize the country with highways.

 But happily for train enthusiasts, volunteers are saving and operating quite a few of the most interesting heritage railways, steam trains and unusual rail services.
-These are some of the best you'll find in the West Midlands, are good to keep in mind if you are visiting Bath, Bristol, Ironbridge Gorge, Manchester and the Potteries.
+These, some of the best you'll find in the West Midlands, are good to keep in mind if you are visiting Bath, Bristol, Ironbridge Gorge, Manchester and the Potteries.

 01 of 04